 While we’re talking about links, please do not use affiliate links in your posts, because following FTC guidelines would require us to have a disclaimer about the links and it can get awkward to disclaim someone else’s use of affiliate links.
 We’d prefer that you link back to a post of yours that talks about the product or service you’re referring to.

-Generally, any content you submit in your guest post should not be submitted or posted anywhere else.
+Generally, any content you submit in your guest post should not be submitted or posted anywhere else unless you’re republishing the post you submit here elsewhere with a canonical link.
 An exception is content that comes from one of your products, but we ask that such content be a part of your post and not the post in its entirety.
 (If you’d like us to promote a product, it’s best to discuss it with Charlie directly.)

 Productive Flourishing owns the copyright for any post you submit and we may re-use and re-purpose the content in other formats, including ebook compilations, republication, and so on.
 In the unlikely event we want to use the content in a for-pay product, we’ll discuss it with you beforehand.
 Our goal is to always find the ways to share your work that builds the most abundant set of possibilities for us all.